nixworks/public/news/2015/09/21/index.md

 ##### Moro conflict
 ### [Gunmen abduct a Norwegian resort manager, two Canadians, and a Filipino from a resort in the southern Philippines. ](/news/2015/09/21/gunmen-abduct-a-norwegian-resort-manager-two-canadians-and-a-filipino-from-a-resort-in-the-southern-philippines.md)
-_Context: Norwegian, Moro conflict, Canadian, Philippines, Filipino_
+_Context: Philippines, Norwegian, Canadian, Filipino, Moro conflict_

 ##### Pope Francis
 ### [Pope Francis, on the second day of his journey in Cuba, leaves Havana for Holguin.
 He says a Mass at Revolution Plaza, blesses Holguin from the Loma de la Cruz area, arrives in Santiago de Cuba, flies to Santiago de Cuba, meets with the Cuban Bishops at Saint Basil the Great Seminary, and says a prayer with them at the Minor Basilica of the Basilica Santuario Nacional de Nuestra Senora de la Caridad del Cobre (Shrine of Our Lady of del Cobre). ](/news/2015/09/21/pope-francis-on-the-second-day-of-his-journey-in-cuba-leaves-havana-for-holguin-he-says-a-mass-at-revolution-plaza-blesses-holguin-from.md)
-_Context: Pope Francis, Basilica Santuario Nacional de Nuestra Senora de la Caridad del Cobre, Havana, Minor Basilica, Santiago de Cuba, Saint Basil the Great, Holguin_
+_Context: Pope Francis, Holguin, Santiago de Cuba, Saint Basil the Great, Havana, Basilica Santuario Nacional de Nuestra Senora de la Caridad del Cobre, Minor Basilica_

 ##### CNIL
 ### [French regulator Commission nationale de l'informatique et des libertes (CNIL) rejects Google, Inc.'s appeal of their order that the company remove 'Right to be forgotten (RTBF)' search results worldwide.
 Failure to comply could subject Google to sanctions, from EUR300,000 (US$460,000) to 5 percent of global operating costs. ](/news/2015/09/21/french-regulator-commission-nationale-de-l-informatique-et-des-liberta-c-s-cnil-rejects-google-inc-s-appeal-of-their-order-that-the-compan.md)